 In South Africa, HIV is usually spread by sexual intercourse.

 1-10 Can you become infected with HIV during normal social contact?

-No. Family and friends of an HIV-infected person do not become infected except by sexual contact.
+No. Family and friends of an HIV-infected person do not become infected except by sexual contact or through open sores, cuts and abrasions when they come into contact with the infected person’s blood.
 HIV is not transmitted by close social contact such as touching, holding hands, hugging and social kissing.
 HIV is also not spread by coughing, sneezing, swimming pools, toilet seats, sharing cooking, drinking and eating utensils or by changing a nappy.
 However, any bleeding, such as nose bleeds, may spread HIV.

 1-11 How can the sexual spread of HIV in the general public be reduced?

 There are many factors in the ‘HIV Prevention Toolbox’ to help reduce the spread of HIV.
 These include:

 - ‘A’ – Abstinence (no sex) and delay in sexual debut (first-time sex).
 Abstinence is the most effective way to stop the sexual spread of HIV but the reality is that most people do not practice abstinence.

 - ‘B’ – Be faithful to 1 partner (reduce the number of sexual partners).
 The reduction in number of sexual partners, especially if both partners are faithful to each other (mutual monogamy), has resulted in declining HIV prevalence in some countries.

 - ‘C’ – Use a condom (especially when not being faithful to 1 partner).
 Condoms, used consistently, are very effective at reducing the sexual transmission of HIV.